panaverse/panaverse.github.io/README.md

 # Certified Web 3.0 and Metaverse Developer: A Nationwide Program in Karachi, Lahore, Islamabad, and Peshawar

 ![Panaverse DAO Logo](red-p-logo-text_dao_croped.png)

-## A Global Web 3.0 and Metaverse Developer Movement
+## The Future of the Web is Web 3.0, Metaverse, and Edge Computing.
+Panaverse DAO is a movement to spread these technolgies globally.

 ## [Admissions Closed, Classes Started on September 27, 2022](https://www.piaic.org/)